janclemenslab/etho/_sources/configuration/global.md.txt

 Fields:

 - `savefolder`: Parent folder for experiment output directories.
 - `python_exe`: Python executable used when services are started.
 This should usually point to the `etho` conda environment.
+Protocol files can override `python_exe` for a service if a specific service must run in a different environment.
 - `playlistfolder`: Default folder shown by the GUI for playlist files.
 - `protocolfolder`: Default folder shown by the GUI for protocol files.
 - `stimfolder`: Folder used to resolve stimulus files referenced by playlists.
 - `ATTENUATION`: Frequency-keyed attenuation factors used when loading stimuli.
 - `user`: Optional user or rig label.

-Protocol files can override `python_exe` for a service if a specific service must run in a different environment.
-Per-service remote host blocks are no longer supported.